vic485/VNSite/source/_posts/nekonyan/sugar-style.md

 ## Sugar*Style
 Sugar*Style is a visual novel developed by Smee and published in English by NekoNyan.
 More information can be found on the [vndb](https://vndb.org/v24320) page.

+The following guide is based on the original from [Seiya-Saiga](https://seiya-saiga.com/game/smee/sugarstyle.html) translated to the english version.
+The guide requires 1 save slot and will take you through all 4 endings, unlocking all cgs along the way.

 ###  Ichika End
 **Save 1**
 <input type="checkbox"> Choose Ichika